-I thought it would be neat for them to make something she could display without having to worry about framing.
-I decided to give tile art a try!
+I thought it would be neat for them to make something she could display without having to worry about framing and decided to give tile art a try!
 I let my kids pick from my collection of sharpies to create their masterpieces.
 The tiles I used were white, glazed ceramic tiles from a major home improvement a store.
 They were less than $1 each.

-If you want to know how much resin to mix, you can use the formula I used for how to resin a painting.
+If you want to know how much resin to mix, our resin calculator does the math for you!

 Prop up your project, then pour the mixed resin onto the ceramic tile.
 I poured enough to cover approximately two-thirds of the tile.
 If you pour enough to cover the tile, it will definitely be too much and run over the edge.
 You can always drip more on if you need it.